aws/copilot-cli/site/content/docs/developing/sidecars.en.md

         path: '/etc/mount1'
 ```

 Below is an example of running the [AWS Distro for OpenTelemetry](https://aws-otel.github.io/) sidecar with a custom configuration.
 The example
-custom configuration will not only collect X-Ray trace data, but also ships ECS metrics to a third party.
+custom configuration will not only collect X-Ray trace data, but also ship ECS metrics to a third party.
 The example will require an SSM secret and additional IAM permissions.

 To use the OpenTelemetry sidecar, first, create a valid [configuration file](https://opentelemetry.io/docs/collector/configuration/).
 Next, check the size of the configuration file.
 A standard parameter is [limited to 4KB](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_PutParameter.html#systemsmanager-PutParameter-request-Value).
 If the configuration file is larger than 4K, an advanced SSM parameter must be used.

 If an advanced parameter is required, it will need to be created and tagged manually.
 If the configuration fits within a standard parameter, create an SSM secret using the [`secret init`](../commands/secret-init.en.md).
 The YAML document below can be used as-is with New Relic after updating the API key written as "YOUR-API-KEY-HERE".

 In the example YAML, the inclusion of empty keys is deliberate.
 The sidecar will use the collector defaults for those keys.

 ```yaml